fabtesta/unifi-nvr-api-motion-mqtt-gifs/README.md

 }

 ```
+* `data_folder`: Path where to stored sqlite db for already processed events (preserve state across restarts).
+Leave empty if using docker image.
 * `mqtt_server`: MQTT server to publish notifications to
 * `mqtt_port`: Port of MQTT server
 * `mqtt_user`: Username of MQTT server